 The Scout Programme does involve adventurous activities – but these are always undertaken under appropriate supervision and where necessary your son or daughter will be provided with appropriate protective equipment.
 Troop camps (except the winter camp) also involve Patrols doing their own cooking over wood fires.
 The odd bump or graze is therefore inevitable.

 You will be asked to complete a medical form for your son or daughter giving details of any medical conditions, allergies and medication etc.

 The Scout Association is a voluntary organisation.
 The Scouters receive no payment of any kind.
 They give up their time voluntarily to prepare and run meetings, organise camps and lay on many other activities.
-Indeed, not only do the Scouters in the Scout Section give up a week of their annual leave every year to run the Troop summer camp but they also pay a camp fee.

 Many of the leaders in the Group have grown up in the Group.
 They have joined as a Beaver or Cub and progressed through the Scouts to become a Young Leader and then an Assistant Leader.
 For example, our Group Scout Leader originally joined the Group as a Cub.

 Most of the other leaders have close family connections with the 28th, through their husbands, wives, sons or daughters.

 Even if a leader is already well known within the Group, he or she has to go through a formal appointments process.
 This involves completing a Protection of Vulnerable Groups (PVG) scheme application (which is then processed by Disclosure Scotland) and attending an interview with the District Appointments Committee.